Email FacebookTwitterMenu burgerClose thin

 You can roll over a 457(b) into any other retirement account.
 The IRS breaks down what types of accounts you can roll over into what.
 For a 457(b) account, you can roll it over to pretty much any type of IRA account, a qualified plan or a 403(b) account.
 You cannot roll it over into a Roth account that isn’t an IRA (such as a Roth 401(k)).
 To roll over the account to a Simple IRA, you would need to wait two years.

 If you’re looking to complete a rollover, pick a new plan and ask the new provider to give you tips on how to initiate the rollover.
 Your new provider will be able to help you navigate the bureaucracy that comes with getting your money and rolling it over.
-More importantly, by doing this, you should be able to avoid all tax penalties.
+More importantly, by doing this, you should be able to avoid tax penalties.

-The Bottom Line
+Bottom Line

 Tips for Your Retirement Plan